Nawab Mohammad Ismail Khan: Life after the independence and death

 After the independence of Pakistan and India in 1947, Nawab M. Ismail Khan remained a member of the Legislative Assembly of India.
 He accepted in 1947 to become the vice-chancellor of Aligarh Muslim University for the second time, only to confront the challenge facing the very existence of the Muslim character of the Aligarh Muslim University -– it was Nawab M. Ismail Khan who invited Jawaharlal Nehru and Mrs. Sarojini Naidu to the convocations of the university whereby giving it the official recognition of the Indian government.
 The moment he sensed that the university might suffer on account of his presence, he resigned immediately and returned to Meerut in 1948.
 His association with the Aligarh University was deeply rooted due to his father, Nawab M. Ishak Khan, who had served the institution with passion and devotion as its trustee and secretary when it was the M.A.O.
 College.
 Nawab M. Ismail Khan also served the university for many years as its trustee.

-Several efforts were made to bring him to Pakistan but legend has it that when he first visited the country, Prime Minister of Pakistan Liaquat Ali Khan offered him a carte blanche, but, as has been aptly said by Raja Amir Ahmed Khan of Mehmoodabad: 'His self-respect and great nobility of character did not allow him to accept any such offer'.
+Several efforts were made to bring him to Pakistan but legend has it that when he first visited the country, Prime Minister of Pakistan Liaquat Ali Khan offered him a carte blanche, but, as has been aptly said by Raja Amir Ahmed Khan of Mahmudabad: 'His self-respect and great nobility of character did not allow him to accept any such offer'.

-After withdrawing from politics, he visited Pakistan twice, once in 1951 and then in 1955–56 three sons G.A.
+After withdrawing from politics, he visited Pakistan twice, once in 1951 and then in 1955–56.
+His three sons G.A.
 Madani, Ikram Ahmed Khan (Kaiser) and Iftikhar Ahmed Khan (Adani) were all members of the Civil Service of Pakistan.
 G.A.
 Madani and I.A.
 Khan (Kaiser) started their careers in the Indian Civil Service in 1937 and 1939 respectively and rose to the highest civil offices in the bureaucracy.
-Dotingly known as 'Adani' was a literary figure and wrote books on Ghalib and Urdu poetry.
+Dotingly known as 'Adani' was a literary figure and wrote books on Mirza Ghalib and Urdu poetry.

+Death

-Nawab Mohammad Ismail Khan died on 28 June 1958 in Meerut.
+Nawab Mohammad Ismail Khan died on 28 June 1958 in Meerut, India at age 73.
 It was Nawab M. Ismail Khan's grandfather, Nawab Mustafa Khan Shefta, who had earmarked an area at the shrine of Nizamuddin for the family graveyard.
 This is where the prominent freedom fighter and a founding father of Pakistan, lies buried alongside three of his preceding generations.
-His residence, the historical Mustafa Castle in Meerut, built in 1901 in memory of Nawab Shefta, was the headquarters of the Uttar Pradesh Muslim League and the epicentre of bustling political activity for over four decades.
+His residence, the historical Mustafa Castle in Meerut, built in 1901 in memory of Nawab Shefta, was the headquarters of the Uttar Pradesh Muslim League and the center of bustling political activity for over four decades.

-The Raja Sahib further said that Nawab M. Ismail Khan was 'the product of the generation which had inherited all that was good and gracious in our culture'.
+The Raja Sahib of Mahmudabad further said that Nawab M. Ismail Khan was 'the product of the generation which had inherited all that was good and gracious in our culture'.

+Commemorative postage stamp

+Pakistan Post issued a commemorative postage stamp to honor him in appreciation for his services to Pakistan Movement in its 'Pioneers Of Freedom' series in 1990.